hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 * Faster execution of similar queries.
 If you submit more than one query where only a value changes, the SQL service uses the cached query plan from the first query rather than optimizing each query again.
 * Protection against SQL injection.
-Using query parameters, you don’t need to escape special characters in user-provided strings.
+If you use query parameters, you don’t need to escape special characters in user-provided strings.

 ### 8.7.6.
 Querying JSON Objects